nmorse/hello-wordle/README.md

 # Ψ QSP of Words Ψ
-A simple app that selects words randomly (via Quantum SuperPosition obviously) from a list of Wordle words.
+A simple app that selects words randomly (via collapsing a Quantum Super Position of entangled words, obviously) from a list of all Wordle words.

 ## Development